carlobagnoli/pranomer/taskell.md

 - Output contents into a markdown file.
     > Dump all info into a markdown file for keeping the data
 - Refactor Code
+- Create a Backlog list in a separate tab